 Fall Out Boy

-'05 release "Under The Cork Tree" preceded an extensive tour.
+’05 release “Under The Cork Tree” led to an extensive tour.
 F.O.B. even won a Road Woodie (Best Tour) at the student-selected mtvU Woodie Awards held in New York.
-While all this was going on Peter Wentz found the time to "discover"* and sign Panic!
-At The Disco to his own Decaydance label.

-"Infinity On High" dropped in early '07.
-The album's title had an artistic reference.
-"It's taken from a quote by Vincent van Gogh," said Wentz.
-The first single was "This Ain't A Scene, It's An Arms Race."
-The group then headlined the Honda Civic Tour.
-"We try and make a show that we would have wanted to go see if we were kids going to see shows right now," added Joseph Trohman.
+“Infinity On High” dropped in early ’07.
+The album’s title had an artistic reference.
+“It’s taken from a quote by Vincent van Gogh,” said bassist Peter Wentz.
+The first single was “This Ain’t A Scene, It’s An Arms Race.“

-Back on their own turf, F.O.B. issued "Folie A Deux" just before Christmas, '08.
-The album's title literally means a "madness shared by two."
+F.O.B. issued “Folie á Deux” just before Christmas, ’08.
+The album’s title literally means a “madness shared by two.”
+It fit the moment.

-Wentz got the ball rolling on his blog when he stated that he wasn't sure F.O.B. would ever play together again stating "as a band we grew apart."
-Stump, who was working on a solo album (though he was initially reluctant to call it that), responded by writing, "I'm not in Fall Out Boy right now."
+Wentz got the ball rolling with his February, ’09 blog where he stated that he wasn’t sure F.O.B. would ever play together again stating “as a band we grew apart.”
+Guitarist/vocalist Patrick Stump, who was working on a solo album responded by writing, “I’m not in Fall Out Boy right now.”

-Likely the root of the problem was the "failure" of "Folie a Duex."
-F.O.B. was a platinum act - album sales over 1 million copies.
-However, that set logged a little over 400,000.
+Likely the root of the problem was the “failure” of “Folie á Duex.”
+F.O.B. was a platinum act – album sales over 1-million copies.
+However, “Folie á Duex” logged a little over 400,000.
 Respectable, but not up to standards.

 Wentz concluded the discussion of F.O.B.’s future by writing, “If it’s fun for everyone to do again, we’re going to do it.”

-The end result was an "indefinite hiatus."
-To fill the void, Stump finished his solo album while Trohman and Hurley formed Damn Things.
+The end result was an “indefinite hiatus.”
+To fill the void, Stump finished his solo album while guitarist Joseph Trohman and drummer Andrew Hurley formed Damn Things.
 After a spell, Wentz weighed in with his own band, Black Cards.

-That "indefinite hiatus" ended in '13 when the group launched a tour months prior to the release of "Save Rock And Roll," their sixth studio album.
-"This isn't a reunion because we never broke up," claimed the band's website.
-"We needed to plug back in and make some music that matters to us.
-The future of Fall Out Boy starts now."
+That “indefinite hiatus” ended in ’13 when the group recorded “Save Rock And Roll,” their fifth full-length studio album.
+“This isn’t a reunion because we never broke up,” claimed the band’s website.

-Months later, F.O.B. released "Pax Am Days," a mini-album with Ryan Adams.
-The eight song set was recorded at Adams' Pax AM studios in Hollywood.
+Months later, F.O.B. released “Pax Am Days,” a mini-album with Ryan Adams.
+The set was recorded at Adams’ Pax AM studios in Hollywood.